dorkamotorka/ebpf-labs/labs/beginner-course/inspecting-ebpf-using-bpftool-43dfa319/index.md

 kind: info
 ---

-💡 If you want to make sense of the xlated output, you also need to understand [how eBPF uses its registers](https://www.kernel.org/doc/html/v5.17/bpf/instruction-set.html) to pass arguments, store values, and communicate results.
+💡 To understand eBPF bytecode, you need to be familiar with [how eBPF uses its registers](https://www.kernel.org/doc/html/v5.17/bpf/instruction-set.html) and with the [(unofficial) eBPF instructions set](https://github.com/iovisor/bpf-docs/blob/master/eBPF.md).
 ::

 Or even look at the Just-in-Time (JIT) compiled machine code produced for the same program: